tower120/hi_sparse_bitset/README.md

    And "just" slower for the rest ones.

 *  [roaring](https://crates.io/crates/roaring) - compressed bitset.
-It does not have means of intersecting multiple sets at once, only through intermediate bitset.
+It does not have means of intersecting multiple sets at once, only through intermediate bitset (which would be unfair to compare).
 So you can't directly do the same things in `roaring`.
    As for comparing things that possible (like intersection count).
 In ideal (against hierarchical bitset) for `roaring` scenario (all elements intersects): on quite sparse bitsets roaring is somewhat faster, on denser - slower.
    That will vary from actual dataset to dataset.
 Probably the less the percentage of intersected